shaaaaame/bruce-s-kitchen/README.md

 Problem Domain: Recipes

 Description of Application:
-- Create a shoppig list from n number of recipes.
+- Create a grocery list for n number of recipes picked by user.
 - Cater to broad categories, i.e. protein vs. chicken/beef and to dietary restrictions.

 Recipe Search API: https://developer.edamam.com/edamam-recipe-api